camburhans/Code-Challenge-Ideas/README.md

 # Python <img src="https://github.com/camburhans/Code-Challenge-Ideas/blob/main/images/Python-logo-notext.png" alt="Python Logo" width="30">
 ## Code Objectives

+### Animal Encyclopedia
+Develop a program that functions like a mini-encyclopedia for animals.
+The user can input the animal name and the program should return a brief description of that animal along with one unique fact about it.
+The information can be stored within the program as a dictionary, SQL database, etc. The user should also be able to add, delete, or modify the existing entries.

+> **TIPS:**
+> - Consider using a dictionary or similar key-value pair data structure for storing the animal data.
+> - Add functionalities for searching, updating, and deleting entries.
+> - Think about data validation to ensure that user entry follows a consistent format.

+### Math Tutor for Kids
+Create a simple math quiz program that will generate two random single-digit numbers and ask the user (a child learning basic arithmetic) to add, subtract or multiply them.
+If the user answers correctly, the program should congratulate them and present another question.
+If the user answers incorrectly, the program should give the correct answer and ask a new question.

+> **TIPS:**
+> - Use random generation for creating the math problem numbers.
+> - Include both positive and cheerful responses.
+> - Consider limiting answer attempts or providing hints after several incorrect tries.

+### Galactic Travel Agency
+Imagine you own a galactic travel agency.
+Create a program that allows users to "book" interstellar trips.
+The program lists imaginary planets a user can visit, each with a distinct distance from Earth (in light years).
+The user should be able to choose a destination, and the program calculates the time it'll take to reach that planet based on different spaceship speeds.
+Make sure to account for the fact that 1 light year is the distance that light travels in a year.

+> **TIPS:**
+> - Consider using a dictionary structure for storing the planetary data.
+> - Don’t forget to convert light years to human years when calculating travel time.
+> - Ensure that the spaceship speed input matches an appropriate and logical range.

 ## Code Challenges

 # Java <img src="https://github.com/camburhans/Code-Challenge-Ideas/blob/main/images/java-logo-vector-1.svg" alt="Java Logo" width="50">